Rob Baxter

 Exeter Chiefs chairman Tony Rowe reveals how the profit-making club is struggling

-chairman Tony Rowe fears clubs may go bust by Christmas unless crowds return and income levels are restored to something approaching normality.
+chairman Tony Rowe fears clubs go bust by Christmas unless crowds return and income levels are restored to something approaching normality.

-Rowe believes the financial effects of the coronavirus crisis on top-flight rugby are not being fully appreciated within the wider rugby community after revealing the Chiefs lost £3m during April, May and June and are continuing to haemorrhage around £1m a month.
+Rowe believes the financial effects of the coronavirus crisis on top-flight are not being fully appreciated within the wider rugby community after revealing the lost £3m during April, May and June and are continuing to haemorrhage around £1m a month.

 Despite trimming player wages, the ongoing lack of crowds and corporate hospitality revenue is biting deep, and with the threat of a cash-strapped slashing their £27.5m a year deal with the top-flight clubs, Rowe believes Covid-19 could prove catastrophic for some.